 One of those 3 things is a T-shirt from the brand Nike.
 It’s made of cotton and costs 14,99£.
 I like it because I love the brand.

-The second one is a Pullover from the brand Vans.
+The second one is a pullover from Vans.
 It’s made of cotton and costs 20£.
 I like it because it’s so fluffy and he looks cool.

-The last one is a cap from the brand “black squad”.
+The last one is a cap from “black squad”.
 It’s made of cotton and costs 10£.
 I like it because it has a cool pattern.

 Maybe you can find some cool stuff there as well.
 Let me know if you do?